evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 ```

 A user presumably would have to *know* the `coupon_code` to see the coupons,
-but if this wasn't validated a user can rewrite this query to:
+but if it wasn't validated `coupon_code` was a string, a user would have the
+power to change the query to this:

 ```sql
 SELECT * FROM coupons WHERE product_id = 5 AND coupon_code = product_id = 'bla'